pjssilva/NLPModelsAlgencan.jl/README.md

 *[Algencan](https://www.ime.usp.br/~egbirgin/tango/codes.php)
 *nonlinear solver.

+**Status**

+At this point this is pre-alpha software.
+The main structure will change and only unconstrained optimization is possible.

 **Installation**:

 I have not yet created a Package out of it.
 Up to now it is only a module,  so